 Concussions probably do not occur more often in athletes than they have in the past, but they are being recognized more often.
 The increased recognition is because people are more aware that repeated concussions can have serious consequences.

-Unlike with other causes of concussion, such as car crashes and falls, sports participants are continually at risk for concussion.
+Unlike with other causes of concussion, such as car crashes and falls, sports participants are continually at risk of concussion.
 Thus, repeat injury is more likely.
 Athletes are particularly susceptible if another head injury occurs before they have fully recovered from a previous concussion.
-And even after recovery, athletes who continue participating are 2 to 4 times more likely to have another concussion than if they had never had one.
+And even after recovery, athletes who continue participating are two to four times more likely to have another concussion than if they had never had one.
 Also, repeat concussions can be caused by an impact less severe than the impact that caused the first one.

-People may or may not lose consciousness, but they have symptoms of brain dysfunction.
+People with a concussion may or may not lose consciousness, but they have symptoms of brain dysfunction.
 Symptoms include

 Certain symptoms may be present for a few days to weeks after a concussion.
 People may have

 Problems with short-term memory

 Personality changes (such as irritability and mood swings)

 In teenagers, many postconcussion symptoms, particularly irritability, fatigue, and inability to concentrate, may mistakenly be attributed to normal adolescence.

 A doctor's evaluation